SharvilD11/E-Commerce-Zorro-Django/README.md

 # username - admin
 # password - admin
 THERE ARE SOME BUGS IN THE PROJECT WHICH I DIDN'T FIX OR RATHER DIDN"T HAVE TIME TO FIX LIKE THE ADD TO CART BUG For now I can add products from only one of the web pages at a time while ordering.
 So, if someone is reading this and is gonna test my project please use the add to cart function on deals page since it has the most number of products on my website.
 Also, you can see the cart in checkout page

+# For Sign-in and Sign-up
+ I haven't added the registered successfully alert on signing up but if you enter all the information you get signep up on the website and you can see it in django admin to log in you need to enter the name that you used while signing up and the password